tonystone/geofeatures2/README.md

-> :warning: **WARNING** :warning: The project is in a _prerelease_ state.
+> **WARNING** This project is in a **_pre-release_** state.
 There is active work going on that will result in API changes that can/will break code while things are finished.
 Use with caution.
 >
 >  For a stable release, please use the latest release of **GeoFeature 1** which can be found at [https://github.com/tonystone/geofeatures](https://github.com/tonystone/geofeatures).